Coal tub

-When tubs full of coal reached the bank (surface), motties tied to the tubs showed mine managers which miners had hewed which coal.
+When tubs full of coal reached the surface (bank), cast-iron motties tied to them showed managers which miners had hewed which coal.
 Miners’ pay was linked to the amount of coal extracted.
-Any miner who was caught replacing another miner's motty with his own would lose his job.
+A miner caught replacing another miner's motty with his own would lose his job.
+The miner digging coal from the coal face was a ‘hewer’ and the miner taking loaded coal tubs from the coal face to the pit bottom and bringing back empty ones was a ‘putter’.

 Tipple tin (pay tin)